jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

   - Whether or not the Automower is running (to help reduce false positives on pets)
 - **Image and prompt are sent Google Gemini**
 - Once finished, description is saved to a Home Assistant text entity, and a `describe_complete` event is emitted
+- If police are detected (based on finding key words in the description), a "Police Detected" input boolean is turned on
+  - This is used in the camera notification flow to update the icon and set the notification level to "critical" which causes alerts to occur even when silenced

 {{< figure src="/projects/event-driven-camera-notifications/image-classified.jpg" alt="Image classification/verification flow section in Node-RED" caption="Image classification/verification flow section in Node-RED" >}}